 Brno boasts many famous architectural jewels as well as ‘diamonds in the rough’.
 Explore the gems that have graced this city over the last 100 years.Find out more

-Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes five different tours to shed some proper light on it.Find out more
+Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes six different tours to shed some proper light on it.Find out more

 Like many other cities in Europe, Brno has a great number of historical buildings related to Christianity to visit.
 It also has a synagogue and a mosque.Find out more